dcos/examples/artifactory/1.11/install-mysql.md

 3. Make sure MySQL is running and is healthy by looking under the Services tab in the DC/OS UI.

-This should be sufficient to trial the Artifactory package but we do not currently recommend using this for a production deployment of Artifactory.
+WARNING: mysql-options.json mentioned in this page is a sample setting sufficient to trial the Artifactory package.
+We do not currently recommend using this sample for a production deployment of Artifactory.
+DB choice, CPU, memory and volume size needs to be picked and adjusted based on the expected load for the production Artifactory.